transdigiware/blockchain/howto/pricing-saas.md

 This guide helps you understand the pricing model for {{site.data.keyword.blockchainfull}} Platform for {{site.data.keyword.cloud_notm}}, and how much you will pay when you develop and grow your blockchain network of peers, ordering nodes, and Certificate Authorities components, which are based on Hyperledger Fabric v1.4.1.
 {:shortdesc}

-_This pricing model is for {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} only.
-If you are using Starter Plan or Enterprise Plan and have questions on pricing, see Starter Plan and Enterprise Plan [pricing](/docs/services/blockchain?topic=blockchain-ibp-pricing)._

 ## Pricing model
 {: #ibp-saas-pricing-model}